At-home Prevention Tips: Gum Disease

 Effective brushing

 The first step to preventing gum disease is to brush.
 People should brush their teeth at least twice a day with fluoride-based toothpaste.
 Make sure to brush both sides of every tooth and to spend time brushing the gums and gumline.
-Dentists advise people to brush for at least two minutes at a time, especially after meals.
+Dentists in 85053 advise people to brush for at least two minutes at a time, especially after meals.
 Brushing removes plaque and keeps bacteria from accumulating on teeth and gums.
 Individuals should make sure to replace their toothbrushes every three minutes.

 Flossing